The Dollar Roller Coaster Is Back

 • The US Dollar was already on the move ahead of the release on higher yields

 • The US Retail Sales report was only an excuse.
 The real story is the resumption of the rally in 10-year yields.
 US yields are above 3.05%, the highest since 2011.
 The upward move began ahead of the release of Retail Sales and extended afterward.
-The US is on course to raise rates, the supply of bonds is rising due to tax cuts, and the US Dollar reacts with a rally.
+The US Federal Reserve is on course to raise rates, the supply of bonds is rising due to tax cuts, and the US Dollar reacts with a rally.

 All in all, the US needs to raise more money in the markets, which means an elevated level of bond issuance.
 More bonds = lower value = a higher yield.